jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

     def getServiceStatus(serviceID, sessionToken):
 ```
 The function signature is similar to that of the `startWaiter` method.
 The two
 input arguments `serviceID` and `sessionToken` are again mandatory for
 asynchronous services.
-Note that the output arguments are identical to those of
+Note that the output arguments are exactly identical to
-the start method.
+those of the start method.

 First, our function needs to make sure to query the correct background waiter
 script.
 Therefore, add the following lines to the function: